 Subpart 504.8-Government Contract Files

 This subpart prescribes a standard contract file format for all contracts that exceed the simplified acquisition threshold, except leases of real property.
-This subpart may be applied to purchases using simplified acquisition procedures.
+You may also apply this subpart to purchases using simplified acquisition procedures.

 504.802 Contract files.